- The Inkscape Window

 Ctrl + + (in the gif animation, you can only see that the Ctrl key is being pressed), the new path will be created from the common outline of the selected paths.

 Difference punches holes that have the shape of the top path into the bottom path.
-This is why this operation only works (as of Inkscape 0.91) with exactly 2 selected paths.
+This is why this operation only works (without resorting to using an extension for it) with exactly 2 selected paths.

 After using intersection, only those areas are left that have been covered by each one of the selected paths.